Edmund P. Hunter: Death and legacy

-Hunter died during a cholera epidemic in Martinsburg on September 4, 1854, survived by his widow, three sons and four daughters.
-He is buried at Martinsburg's Norbourne Cemetery.
+Hunter died during a cholera epidemic in Martinsburg on September 4, 1854.
 Two of his sons served in the Confederate States Army during the American Civil War: David B. Hunter died in 1864 but his elder brother Robert W. Hunter not only survived, but followed his father's footsteps in editing a newspaper (in Winchester) as well as having a legal practice and serving in the Virginia House of Delegates (but as a Democrat, the Whig party having imploded not long after this Hunter's death) and later became Virginia's first secretary of Military Records.
 His brother Andrew Hunter was one of Virginia's prosecutors of John Brown (abolitionist) for treason in 1859 and after the American Civil War, one of the lawyers who unsuccessfully argued in the United States Supreme Court on Virginia's behalf in 1871 seeking to have Berkeley County and neighboring Jefferson County returned to Virginia.
 Their youngest brother, Rev. Moses Hoge Hunter (1814-1899) served as chaplain of the 3rd Pennsylvania cavalry during that war, and would later edit the memoirs of Union General David Hunter (particularly despised by Confederate sympathizers in western Virginia).